bskrishna2006/Zero-Day/Backend/README.md

 ## Production Deployment

 1. Set environment variables
-2. Ensure MongoDB is running
+2. Ensure you have an active internet connection for MongoDB Atlas
 3. Run: `npm start`

 ## Security Features